Gnaeus Marcius Coriolanus: Defection to the Volsci

 Coriolanus fled to the Volsci in exile.
 He was received and treated kindly, and resided with the Volscian leader Attius Tullus Aufidius.

 Plutarch's account of his defection tells that Coriolanus donned a disguise and entered the home of Aufidius as a supplicant.

 Coriolanus and Aufidius then persuaded the Volscians to break their truce with Rome and raise an army to invade.
 Livy recounts that Aufidius tricked the Roman senate into expelling the Volsci from Rome during the celebration of the Great Games, thereby stirring up ill-will among the Volsci.

 Coriolanus and Aufidius led the Volscian army against Roman towns, colonies and allies.
 Roman colonists were expelled from Circeii.
 They then retook the formerly Volscian towns of Satricum, Longula, Pollusca and Corioli.
-Then the Volscian army took Lavinium, then Corbio, Vitellia, Trebia, Lavici and Pedum.
+Then the Volscian army took Lavinium, then Corbio, Vitellia, Trebia, Lavici, and Pedum.

 From there the Volsci marched on Rome and besieged it.
 The Volscians initially camped at the Cluilian trench, five miles outside Rome, and ravaged the countryside.
-Coriolanus directed the Volsci to target plebeian properties and to spare the patricians'.
+Coriolanus directed the Volsci to target plebeian properties and to spare those of the patricians.

 The consuls, now Spurius Nautius and Sextus Furius, readied the defences of the city.
 But the plebeians implored them to sue for peace.
 The senate was convened, and it was agreed to send supplicants to the enemy.
 Initially ambassadors were sent, but Coriolanus sent back a negative response.
 The ambassadors were sent to the Volsci a second time, but were refused entry to the enemy camp.
 Next priests, in their regalia, were sent by the Romans, but achieved nothing more than had the ambassadors.

-Then Coriolanus' mother Veturia (known as Volumnia in Shakespeare's play) and his wife Volumnia (known as Virgilia in Shakespeare's play) and his two sons, together with the matrons of Rome, went out to the Volscian camp and implored Coriolanus to cease his attack on Rome.
+Then Coriolanus's mother Veturia (known as Volumnia in Shakespeare's play) and his wife Volumnia (known as Virgilia in Shakespeare's play) and his two sons, together with the matrons of Rome, went out to the Volscian camp and implored Coriolanus to cease his attack on Rome.
 Coriolanus was overcome by their pleas, and moved the Volscian camp back from the city, ending the siege.
 Rome honoured the service of these women by the erection of a temple dedicated to Fortuna (a female deity).

-Coriolanus' fate after this point is unclear, but it seems he took no further part in the war.
+Coriolanus's fate after this point is unclear, but it seems he took no further part in the war.

-One version says that Coriolanus retired to Aufidius' home town of Antium.
+One version says that Coriolanus retired to Aufidius's home town of Antium.
 Coriolanus had committed acts of disloyalty to both Rome and the Volsci, and Aufidius raised support to have Coriolanus first put on trial by the Volscians, and then assassinated before the trial had ended.

-Plutarch's tale of Coriolanus' appeal to Aufidius is quite similar to a tale from the life of Themistocles, a leader of the Athenian democracy who was a contemporary of Coriolanus.
-During Themistocles' exile from Athens, he travelled to the home of Admetus, King of the Molossians, a man who was his personal enemy.
+Plutarch's tale of Coriolanus's appeal to Aufidius is quite similar to a tale from the life of Themistocles, a leader of the Athenian democracy who was a contemporary of Coriolanus.
+During Themistocles's exile from Athens, he travelled to the home of Admetus, King of the Molossians, a man who was his personal enemy.
 Themistocles came to Admetus in disguise and appealed to him as a fugitive, just as Coriolanus appealed to Aufidius.
 Themistocles, however, never attempted military retaliation against Athens.